yjose/elazizi.com/blog/2018-09-21/index.md

 ---
-date: "2018-09-21"
+date: 2018-09-21
 title: "The missing piece in the beginner’s guides : React Native"
 category: "react"
+published: true
 ---

 > **This article was originally published on the** [**Obytes blog**](https://www.obytes.com/blog/)**.**

 For the past few months, I have been working with [Barmej](https://www.barmej.com/)’s team to build a mobile app using **React native**.
 It occurred to me to write this helpful article about this project and share my perspective, ideas and some answers to the questions that beginners usually ask.
 This article is for every developer with React web background.
 It is basically about how to start building apps with React Native.

 In this paper, I will not talk about setup and basic stuff.
 Instead, I will respond to some critical questions that you would certainly ask during your React Native app building.